hvpham-yorku/project-group-3-studypilot/README.md

 ```

 ## Features
-Lecture Note Transformation - The AI analyzes uploaded lecture notes to automatically generate practical teaching tools like quizzes, assignments, and exam prep sheets.
+**Lecture Note Transformation - The AI analyzes uploaded lecture notes to automatically generate practical teaching tools like quizzes, assignments, and exam prep sheets.

-Automated Student Support - The system learns from a professor's previous answers and automatically replies to students asking common or repeated questions to reduce email fatigue.
+**Automated Student Support - The system learns from a professor's previous answers and automatically replies to students asking common or repeated questions to reduce email fatigue.

+**Professor Dashboard - A centralized hub to manage generated materials, view student queries, and approve automated responses.

 ## Tech Stack
 Languages: Java